Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 But you can track proxies:

-Monitor featured snippet rankings - Use Ahrefs or Semrush to track which queries you have featured snippets for.
+Monitor featured snippet rankings.
+Use Ahrefs or Semrush to track which queries you have featured snippets for.
 Those are your voice search opportunities.

-Track question-based keywords - Filter your Search Console data for queries that start with who, what, where, when, why, how.
+Track question-based keywords.
+Filter your Search Console data for queries that start with who, what, where, when, why, how.
 Those are likely voice searches.

-Check local search metrics - If you see increases in "near me" queries, mobile traffic, and Google Business Profile views, voice search is probably driving it.
+Check local search metrics.
+If you see increases in "near me" queries, mobile traffic, and Google Business Profile views, voice search is probably driving it.

-Look at session duration - Voice search traffic often has shorter sessions (they got a quick answer) or very high engagement (they found exactly what they needed).
+Look at session duration.
+Voice search traffic often has shorter sessions (they got a quick answer) or very high engagement (they found exactly what they needed).

-Track mobile traffic spikes - Most voice search happens on mobile.
+Track mobile traffic spikes.
+Most voice search happens on mobile.
 Increases in mobile organic traffic often correlate with voice search gains.

 Set up custom reports in Search Console filtering for question keywords and mobile traffic.
 Track changes month over month.

+Optimizing only for short keywords.
 "SEO audit" won't get you voice traffic.
 "How do I run an SEO audit on my website" will.

+Ignoring local optimization.
 If you're a local business and you don't have a complete Google Business Profile, you're leaving money on the table.

+Slow mobile site.
 Pages that rank for voice load 52% faster.
 If your mobile site is slow, you won't rank.

+No schema markup.
 FAQ and LocalBusiness schema are most commonly used for voice responses.
 If you don't have them, you're at a disadvantage.

+Writing in marketing speak.
 "Leverage our innovative solutions to optimize your digital transformation."
 Nobody talks like that.
 Write like a human.

 Voice search is merging with AI assistants.